RenderKit/oidn/doc/api.md

 Open Image Denoise API
 ======================

-Open Image Denoise provides a C99 API (also compatible with C++) and a C++11 wrapper API as well.
+Intel Open Image Denoise provides a C99 API (also compatible with C++) and a C++11 wrapper API as well.
 For simplicity, this document mostly refers to the C99 version of the API.